 Here’s what I mean; when musicians are shopping around for a studio, it’s common for the engineer to mention that such-and-such gear was used by such-and-such artist.
 They do this because it works; people love to hear it.
 There’s a mythology around famous gear that usually sounds like this: If you sing through Sinatra’s mic, you’ll sound like Sinatra.
 If you’re mixing through a Neve, you’ll sound like Steely Dan.
 It might not be explicit, but it’s often implied that the sound comes from the gear.
 Selling a studio based on its gear is a problem unto itself, but this all stems from the idea that recording is additive; that every piece of gear you record through is going to add something to the sound until your music comes out the other end sounding like a finished product.

 But it’s actually the opposite.
 The microphone, the first item in the signal chain, is essentially a filter.
 It’s rolling off the frequencies at both ends of the audible spectrum, and adding resonance and noise.
 The next item is the microphone preamp; a “clean” preamp is going to do its best to preserve all the information in the original signal, while a “colored” preamp is going to lose some information, usually transients & high frequencies.
 If you’re tracking through a compressor, you’re decreasing dynamic range.
 If you’re recording to tape, you’re adding noise, losing more transient impact, and further reducing the frequency range.
 If you’re recording to digital, you’ll need high-quality conversion to translate the analog signal without degradation.
-Continue reading “Audio Myths: Gear is Additive”
+Continue reading “Digital Tape: Gear is Not Additive”